 The Tucson Jewish Community Center is a 110,000-square-feet community center constructed in 1989 and renovated in 2015 with a fitness center, art gallery, preschool, pool/spa, and a large event space.
-At the JCC, I oversaw digital media and trained the staff on how to use WordPress, social media, and other digital tools.
+At the JCC, I oversaw digital media, digital advertising, digital strategy and trained staff and faculty on WordPress, social media, and other digital tools.

 In April 2015, I secured a Google Non-Profit Grant, which is an ongoing grant that supplies the JCC with $10,000 per month ($120,000 annually) in advertising on Google.
 The grant led to the most successful summer camp season to date and a significant increase in program enrollment and membership.